 intra-abdominal abscess.
 Complete resolution of an intra-abdominal abscess must be confirmed prior to initiating study treatment even if abscess occurred more than 6 months before the first dose of study treatment.

-Other disorders associated with a high risk of fistula formation including PEG tube placement within 3 months before the first dose of study therapy
+Other disorders associated with a high risk of fistula formation including percutaneous endoscopic gastrostomy (PEG) tube placement within 3 months before the first dose of study therapy

 Patients who have an uncontrolled infection.